Misinformation and the Coronavirus Resistance

 Multiplying threat, and the inspiring resistance

 Would you believe that the Coronavirus was created by a cruel government to weaken its foreign rivals?
 Or that it was created by freedom fighters to encourage a civic revolution against big government and the deep state?
-It’s possible that you have seen junk health news stories in your social media feeds or by searching on Google or YouTube for information.
+It’s possible that you have seen junk health news stories like these in your social media feeds or by searching on Google or YouTube for information.
 Fortunately, we’re learning more and more about who produces them and how to stop their circulation.

 While health care workers are working hard to take care of the sick, and scientists are working hard on a cure, there’s another important form of Coronavirus resistance worth encouraging and celebrating.
 Over the last few years the world’s fact checkers have built up their capacity for labelling lies and they’ve now turned to the problem of junk news about the Coronavirus epidemic.
-They are helping social media firms move more quickly to dispel and discourage rumors, misinformation, and disinformation about the crisis.
+They are helping social media firms move more quickly to dispel and discourage rumours, misinformation, and disinformation about the crisis.

-At the Oxford Internet Institute, we’ve just completed the first large scale, multi-platform, multi country comparison of Coronavirus misinformation coming out of authoritarian regimes.
+At the Oxford Internet Institute, we’ve just completed the first large scale, multi-platform, multi-country comparison of Coronavirus misinformation coming out of authoritarian regimes.
 We’ve found that the state-backed English language news outlets of China, Iran, Russia and Turkey have substantial global audience, with content being shared across networks that have tens of millions of members who engage with the content millions of times.
 They produce less content than other global, independent and professional news outlets, but can achieve as much as ten times the effective engagement on the material that they do produce.
-They politicize health news and information by criticizing democracies as corrupt and incompetent, praising their own global leadership in medical research and aid distribution, and promoting conspiracy theories about the origins of the coronavirus and the policy choices of international public health agencies.
+They politicise health news and information by criticising democracies as corrupt and incompetent, praising their own global leadership in medical research and aid distribution, and promoting conspiracy theories about the origins of the coronavirus and the policy choices of international public health agencies.

 But the Coronavirus isn’t a biological weapon created by states or people standing up to big government.
-It might have been first detected in Wuhan but that isn’t crucial to the science of finding a cure or organizing a good public health response.
-It’s only relevant if you are trying to politicize a public health disaster or promote stereotypes about ethnic Chinese.
+It might have been first detected in Wuhan but that isn’t crucial to the science of finding a cure or organising a good public health response.
+It’s only relevant if you are trying to politicise a public health disaster or promote stereotypes about ethnic Chinese.
 But new stories are generated fresh each week.
 And research is beginning to reveal the audience size for junk news about health: some of the most subtle lies can reach a global audience of hundreds of millions social media users.
 Still, it is worth celebrating the broad global resistance to misinformation about Coronavirus.

 First, we now know where the lies come from.
-Analyzing a large sample of health-related Coronavirus lies, we find that one in five can be sourced to politicians, celebrities and prominent public figures.
+Analysing a large sample of health-related Coronavirus lies, we find that one in five can be sourced to politicians, celebrities and prominent public figures.
 But the content generated by these sources gets over two-thirds of the social media engagement with the junk health news that has been fact checked and falsified.
 And a huge proportion of the misinformation is propelled by the media agencies of authoritarian governments.

 Second, we know that the civic response has response has been aggressive.
 The global community of fact checkers that grew up after the UK’s Brexit debate and US Presidential election in 2016 has made a significant pivot towards checking health information.
 Volunteers in the UK are tracking misinformation at Infotagion project.
 Volunteers in the US are tracking Coronavirus testing sites.
-Independent fact-checking organizations have been cataloging lies, with nine-fold increase in fact-checks of health news between January and March.
+Independent fact-checking organizations have been cataloguing lies, with nine-fold increase in fact-checks of health news between January and March.